hyungccho/backbone_material/w7d3/tentative-project-proposal.md

 Before writing your proposal, you should figure out [which project you're going to clone][clone-link].
 You **may not** clone an app that we have already partially cloned in class.
-That would defeat part of the purpose of your final project, which is to give you the experience of architecting and building an app from the ground up.
+That would defeat part of the purpose of your capstone project, which is to give you the experience of architecting and building an app from the ground up.
 Projects that we have already cloned include **Trello**, **Twitter**, **Reddit**, and an RSS feed reader app.
 You should think about the following: